camwestwood/xapi/generic/login.md

-# Generic login statement template
+# Generic login generic statement template

 ## Purpose
 This generic statement template describes a user logging in to something.
 Use this template to create a specific login statement template, for example for a student logging in to a VLE.